 On Q Wines was founded by vintner Steve Baker in 2010.
-He grew up in rural Napa – in Gordon Valley, east of the city of Napa.
-While he had friends in the wine business while growing up he did not become a winemaker; rather he became a marine engineer – spending years at sea for Chevron.
+He grew up in rural Napa Valley, in Gordon Valley in particular, located slightly east of the city of Napa.
+While he had friends in the wine business while growing up, he did not become a winemaker; rather he became a marine engineer and spent years at sea for Chevron.
 His interest in making wine came much later in life.

-Steve really enjoyed a particular wine made by Fife Vineyards called Max Cuvée – a blend containing Syrah and Petite Sirah.
-He decided to plant both of these varietals at his home in 2003 where he was living at the time (Browns Valley, Napa) as he planned to make a wine similar in style to the Max Cuvée.
+Steve really enjoyed a particular wine made by Fife Vineyards called Max Cuvée, a blend containing Syrah and Petite Sirah.
+He decided to plant both of these varieties at his home in 2003 where he was living at the time (Browns Valley, Napa) as he planned to make a wine similar in style to the Max Cuvée.
 In order to learn more about both viticulture and wine making he enrolled in the Viticulture and Winery Technology program at Napa Valley College.

 Steve has played the trumpet since he was a child and continues to play in several bands in the San Francisco Bay Area.
 He searched for a name that would combine both his love of wine and music.
 A cue is a gesture by a conductor signaling musicians that it is time to begin a piece.
 Steve shortened this to simply “Q” – as he says, “In wine, music and life, timing is everything”.

-With On Q he has already experienced one such lucky break of timing.
+With On Q, he has already experienced one such lucky break of timing.
 In a natural disaster, sometimes there is an extremely fine line between those effected and those who are not.
 Take the earthquake in Napa in August 2014 for example.
-Steve stores his barrels at a wine facility in Napa – when the 2014 South Napa earthquake hit at 3:20am Steve was in Singapore.
+Steve stored his barrels at a wine facility in Napa and when the 2014 South Napa earthquake hit at 3:20am Steve was in Singapore.
 His friend later texted him a photo pulled off one of the TV stations.
-It was the storage facility where he keeps his wines – many of the barrels were lying in a huge pile on the floor wine free flowing on the concrete; the complete destruction was dramatic especially seeing this in person but looking at photographs much later has a similar gut feel impact.
+It was the storage facility where he kept his wines and many of the barrels were lying in a huge pile on the floor wine free flowing on the concrete; the complete destruction was dramatic especially seeing this in person but looking at photographs much later produces a similar gut feel impact.

 As luck would have it, his few barrels were precariously balancing on the steel palates, precious centimeters from coming off and crashing onto the floor.
 Remarkably, none of his wine was destroyed by the earthquake.

-A very unique wine from a Napa producer is their Grenache Noir – this is a red varietal but they are making a white wine from it.
-Rather then keeping this wine on the skins – they avoid skin contact during the wine making and pick the fruit at a lower brix then normal.
+A very unique wine from a Napa producer is their Grenache Noir; this is a red variety but they are making a white wine from it.
+Rather than keeping this wine on the skins – they avoid skin contact during the wine making and pick the fruit at a lower brix then normal.
 It is sourced from a vineyard in El Dorado County, was fermented and aged in stainless steel and did not undergo malolactic fermentation.
 The 2015 vintage shows pretty tropical aromas with grapefruit and notes of pear.
 A sweetness of fruit shows on the front of palate with a mineral component.
-Displays a nice crispness – it is a refreshing wine on the palate.
+This bottling displays a noticeable crispness; it is a refreshing wine on the palate.

-Total annual production is as boutique as you can find in the Napa Valley – usually around 300 cases annually.
-They are selectively distributed at restaurants in California (by the glass at Morimoto in Napa) and Hawaii.
+Total annual production was as boutique as you can find in Napa Valley; when we met Steve it was around 300 cases annually but has since grown especially with the change in ownership.
+The wines are selectively distributed at restaurants in California (by the glass at Morimoto in Napa) and Hawaii.
 For more information and to join their mailing list or one of several wine clubs, visit: www.onqwines.com